pjekel/cbtree/documentation/StoreModels.md

 <h2 id="file-store-model">File Store Model</h2>

-Derived from the Forest Store Model, the File Store Model allows the user to present the back-end server file system as a traditional UI directory tree.
+Similar to the Forest Store Model, the File Store Model allows the user to present the back-end server file system as a traditional UI directory tree.
-The model is designed to be used with the cbtree FileStore which is based on the *dojo.data.ItemFileWriteStore* but implements the functionality to query the back-end servers file system, add lazy loading and provide limited support for store write operations.
+The model is designed to be used with the cbtree FileStore which implements both the *dojo.data.api.Read* and *dojo.data.api.Write* APIs offering the functionality to query the back-end servers file system, add lazy loading and provide limited support for store write operations.
 Please refer to the [File Store](FileStore.md) documentation for details.

-The File Store Model implements a subset of the Forest Store Model and only supports a limited set of the [Store Model API](StoreModelAPI.md) functionality.
+The File Store Model implements a subset of the Forest Store Model and [Store Model API](StoreModelAPI.md) functionality.
-Because the content of a File Store is treated as read-only, that is, you can't change file properties such as the name and path or add or delete files to/from the store any attempt to do so will throw an error.
+Because the content of a File Store is treated as read-only, that is, you can't change file properties such as the name and path or programmatically add items to the store, any attempt to do so will throw an error.
+You can however add custom properties to store items which will be writeable.

 In addition to the common Store Model Properties, the File Store Model has an additional set of properties to help query the File Store.
 Also, because of the